-Grading:
+• Grading:

-Your graded work will consist of quizzes (in lab and outside of class), tests, and a final exam.
+Your graded work will consist of quizzes (in lab and outside of class) and tests.
 See descriptions below.
 Students must have their FSU ID or a photo ID for all quizzes and tests.

 Practice: Section practices are outside-of-class assignments meant to build your skills in an ungraded environment.
 You have unlimited attempts for each practice assignment.
 Points from practice assignments may be used to bolster your quiz average.